 Through The Mother-in-Law: The Other Woman in Your Marriage, the author tries to take you across the complexities of the married life of eleven Indian women, via a series of interviews.
 The attempt and purpose of this book, clearly, is to bring out and evaluate the ugly truth of the Indian society, when it comes to life-after-marriage.

 If you have heard of the most popular joke in this context, it is said that “a snake has a single ‘s’ when spelt, whereas, the ‘Saas’ has two” making the later more venomous.
 Try translating it in Hindi/Punjabi, it will sound even funnier.
-This is
+This is funny but rather sad truth of married life.
+There is no escape from this and it continues to be the most important relationship in a married woman’s life.

 There can never be an ultimate truce between a daughter-in-law and her mother-in-law.
 NEVER!!
 No matter how much open-minded and loving the relationship might appear from outside, there will always be some friction at some point in their life together.